Ski vs. Snowboard: Which Is Best for You?

 Do you like adrenaline?

-Snowboarding is ideal if you enjoy tricks, freestyle and exploring the snowpark.
+Snowboarding is ideal if you enjoy tricks, freestyle, and exploring the snowpark.

-Do you prefer exploring long tracks?
+Do you prefer to explore long slopes?

 Frequently Asked Questions